-This article compares major models and recommends the best options.
-First, let’s organize the specifications in a comparison table, then look at the features of each model.
+In this article, we will compare key models and introduce our recommendations.
+First, let’s organize the specs in a comparison table, then look at the features of each model.

 Comparison Table and Ranking